 - Hosting a daily screening survey for students, faculty and staff attending activities on campus.
 Required for visitors to the health center.

 - WMU is recommending, but not mandating, testing for those returning to campus.
 Why not mandated?

-Any WMU student, faculty or staff member in the greater Kalamazoo area with or without COVID-19 symptoms may contact the Sindecuse Health Center for testing.
+Any WMU student, faculty or staff member with or without COVID-19 symptoms may contact the Sindecuse Health Center for testing.
 Currently-enrolled students and employees may use the patient portal to schedule.
-Anyone else may call(269) 387-3287 to set up an appointment.
-Symptoms may include a dry cough, shortness of breath, fever, sudden loss of sense of taste or smell, or gastrointestinal issues.
 If the medical professional determines that you should be tested for COVID-19, they will make arrangements with you to get tested.
 Either way, you will receive guidance on how to care for yourself and what to do if your symptoms worsen.

-For campus safety and health, we are enacting prevention protocols at the health center to protect students, faculty and staff from infectious disease, including coronavirus.
 Everyone will be asked to wear a mask when they arrive at the health center.
-All visitors will be asked screening questions and have their temperature taken upon arrival.As this situation evolves, the most up-to-date source of information about coronavirus is the Centers for Disease Control and Prevention.
+All visitors will be asked screening questions and have their temperature taken upon arrival if they have not completed the online screening survey and shown their badge.
+Please do not come to the health center unless you have an appointment.
+Call first.As this situation evolves, the most up-to-date source of information about coronavirus is the Centers for Disease Control and Prevention.

 Precautions at the health center and WMU

 The health center is taking precautions to reduce the risk to the campus community: